 Church authorities may also require other people to obtain a Clearance for Service (see section 60(3) of the Professional Standards Uniform Act).

-Lay people who require a Clearance for Service must submit their application to Kooyoora within 30 days of being elected or appointed to their role, office or position.
+Lay people who require a clearance for service must currently submit their application to Kooyoora within 30 days of being elected or appointed to their role, office or position.
+From 4 September 2024, the lay person (Church worker) must hold a clearance for service before holding a prescribed role, office or position.

 Requirements for a Clearance for Service: